 Cuban Coffee Flavor Profile: Heavy body and low acidity

-Panama’s Coffee Growing Regions: Boquete, Volcan-Candela, Renacimento
+Panama’s Coffee Growing Regions: Boquete, Volcan-Candela, Renacimiento

 Panamanian Coffee Flavor Profile: Citrusy and floral, light-bodied with delicate, complex flavors